coolbreeze413/espidf_p_skeletor/README.md

 	**NOTE:** if you are starting a fresh esp-df project which uses the arduino-esp32 as a component, ensure that the base or initial sdkconfig is taken from the arduino-esp32 repo's sdkconfig, otherwise the arduino core will not behave as you would expect.
 The sdkconfig in the arduino-esp32 usually lives here:
 	>     arduino-esp32/tools/sdk/sdkconfig
 	copy this file to your project's root directory.
 You can make further changes as needed for your project on top of this.

-4. move to the project directory and build as usual for any esp-idf project.
+4. Move to the project directory and build as usual for any esp-idf project.
 Look at the appropriate steps for [Makefile Build System](#build-flash-makefile) or [CMake Build System](#build-flash-cmake).